RadioShuttle/NVProperty/README.md

 ## TODOs
-- Add ESP32 efuse (OTP) memory writes
+- Add ESP32 efuse (OTP) memory write support (the ESP has only a few bytes, however a new ESP will have more )
-- Test/Fix set string property in RAM (fails on D21/ESP32, must be debugged).
-See PropertyTest.ino

 ## License and contributions